microsoft/vscode-wiki/Issue-Tracking.md

 - Note: Assign JS/TS issues to @mjbvz

 **Everyone** should do the following secondary triage to their assigned issues (the **inbox tracker** may do some of these steps too, if obvious):
 - If an issue needs more info, assign the `needs more info` label, add an assignee (yourself if still unknown) and ask for more information in a comment.
+(Adding a comment `/needsMoreInfo` lets the bot add the label and a generic comment asking for more info and a review of the issue guidelines.)
 - Ensure that the issue has a **type** label, that is, `bug`, `feature-request`, `debt`, `needs more info`
 - Ensure that the issue has a **feature-area** label and optionally a sub area, see [Feature Areas](https://github.com/Microsoft/vscode/wiki/Feature-Areas).
 - Do a best effort to identify duplicates